Battle of Trebbia (1799): Trebbia River – 19 June

 Around the same time that Olivier made his attack, Salme's Advanced Guard and Watrin's division, which had previously been in reserve, crossed the Trebbia on the far right flank.
 Moving in two bodies, the French force brushed aside the Austrian outpost line.
 The right thrust reached Ca' Pernici on the Po's south bank while the left thrust carried almost to Calendasco.
 Here Watrin paused because the noises from Olivier's fight were not encouraging.
 By this time, Melas had Olivier on the run and wished to attack across the Trebbia.
 Hearing of the Watrin-Salme incursion, the Austrian general was forced to deal with it first.
 Melas sent Liechtenstein with a task force composed of one squadron of the Lobkowitz Dragoons, two squadrons of the Archduke Joseph Hussars, 200 Cossacks and nine companies of infantry.
+Liechtenstein acted with selfless bravery – 4 horses were killed under him.
 Meanwhile, an artillery battery detached from the Mantua siege corps under the command of Colonel Kinsky unlimbered on the north bank of the Po.
 The Austrian guns proceeded to bombard their enemies, encouraging them in their decision to recross the Trebbia though the Austrians made prisoners of 300 French.
 The firing ended in the northern sector about 9:00 pm.
 The French maintained a firm grip on the west bank of the Trebbia, but MacDonald's division commanders were not able to give him any estimate of their remaining strength.
 In a scene of horror, thousands of dead and wounded soldiers littered the bed of the Trebbia while Piacenza's Austrian garrison blindly fired cannons into the night.
 Realizing that neither Moreau nor La Poype were coming to his assistance, MacDonald issued the orders to retreat at 10:00 pm.
 As soon as the engineers bridged the Nure River, the artillery and wagon train were sent across, followed by the infantry starting about midnight.
+On 19 June with 22,000 Suvorov beat 33,000 of MacDonald.

+During all 3 days, the 70-year-old commander almost did not leave his horse, showed the most vigorous activity; at night he gave dispositions and other orders, and therefore was in dire need of rest—he could hardly keep on his feet; and, in spite of this, the Field Marshal cheerfully congratulated the assembled generals for the evening "of their third victory" and said: "Tomorrow we will give a fourth lesson to MacDonald".
+The victorious Suvorov on the 19th is depicted in Kotzebue's painting attached to the top.
+Orders were given to be ready for another attack by 5 am.